RedRaptor10/tier-maker/README.md

 - Generate tier list image for download

 ## Configuration
-1. Add item images `/images/items` and background images to `/images/backgrounds`.
+1. Add item images to `/images/items` and background images to `/images/backgrounds`.
+   - *Note: Item image sizes should be consistent.
+Backgrounds should have a regular and `-thumb` version.*
-2. Update *tier-maker.css* `--initial-item-height` and `--initial-item-width` to the item images' height and width (px).
+2. Modify *tier-maker.css* `--initial-item-height` and `--initial-item-width` with the item images' height and width (px).
-3. Update *tier-maker.js* defaults: (most are self-explanatory)
+3. Modify *tier-maker.js* defaults: (most are self-explanatory)

 | Setting | Description |
 | --- | --- |